 Camps Bay Beach is as many other South African beaches, a beach with very white sand.
 Which I really like even though you always burn your feet lol.
 The beach is often quite crowded but you won’t have a hard time finding a place.
 When we were there this December we only took a quick bath since it’s always really freezing water sound Cape Town.
 It’s not really a city to go snorkeling in, but also there’s a lot of white sharks in SA because of the reason that they enjoy the cold water.
 Which doesn’t make you that hyped to go out for a swim either.

 So always remember to check the shark spotting programme and the flags before going into the water.

-Noordhoek beach is one of the coolest and most beautiful beaches I know.
+Noordhoek beach is one of the most beautiful beaches I know.
 It is so insanely long and wide.
 It takes around 10 minutes to walk from the start of the beach to the ocean and the whole beach is as long as 8 km, which is just crazy long.
-Noordhoek is also famous for having lots of big waves but actually, when we stopped to take a swim on this vacation, it was just perfect although you can’t feel your own feet after 5 minutes because of the cold!
+Noordhoek is also famous for having lots of big waves but actually, when we stopped to take a swim this time it was just perfect, even though you can’t feel your own feet after 5 minutes because of the cold.

 Noordhoek is a suburb located below the Chapman’s peak drive on the West Coast of the Cape Peninsula.
-In a really big nature reserve.
-Something I can recommend doing while visiting the area is going to a ranch named Sleepyhollow and go horseback riding on the beach.
-Funny story, all of the horses in our group were males except mine who were a female, who also ironically were famous for kicking other horses… It was a beautiful ride but my horse was a bit scary.
-And also the name Sleepyhollow reminded me so much of Starshollow in Gilmore Girls haha.
+While visiting the area I recommend going to a ranch named Sleepyhollow and go horseback riding on the beach.
+Funny story, all of the horses in our group were male horses except mine who were a female, who also ironically were famous for kicking other horses… It was a beautiful ride but my horse was just a tiny bit crazy.